Traveller tips for Cambridge visitors

-We want your visit of Cambridge to be as agreeable as it can be.
+We want your visit to Cambridge to be as agreeable as it can be.
 Follow our tips and it will be.

 Driving & parking in Cambridge

-Bus gates are already in operation on four other roads in Cambridge city centre: on Station Road, Bridge Street, Emmanuel Road & Regent Street/St Andrews Street.
+Bus gates are already in operation on four other roads in Cambridge city centre: on Station Road, Bridge Street, Emmanuel Road, Regent Street/St Andrews Street & now Mill Road bridge.
 Penalty charges for driving in bus lanes/gates are £60, discounted to £30 if paid within 14 days.

 Cambridge has also got many Park&Ride car parks – Dark blue markers on the map below, and it is worth checking them out before you set off.
 You can park there for free, then take a bus to the city centre, it is a great way to discover the city, without worrying about parking.
 Also, if you are staying at a hotel in town, many of them have got car parks, or let you park in one of the many car parks for cheaper than the going rate.